ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 {: faq}
 {: support}

 * **IBMid account**.
 This account is required to access the {{site.data.keyword.vmwaresolutions_short}} console.
 The console is a stand-alone user interface that is separate from the {{site.data.keyword.slportal}}.
-For more information, see [Accessing the VMware Solutions console](/docs/vmwaresolutions?topic=vmwaresolutions-getting-started#getting-started-step1).
+For more information, see [Accessing the VMware Solutions console](/docs/vmwaresolutions?topic=vmwaresolutions-loginmethod).
 * **{{site.data.keyword.cloud_notm}} account**.
 This account is required for provisioning.
 You can sign up for an {{site.data.keyword.cloud_notm}} account by using an existing **IBMid** or by creating a new **IBMid**.
 * **{{site.data.keyword.cloud_notm}} infrastructure account**.
 This account is used to log in to the {{site.data.keyword.cloud_notm}} infrastructure customer portal that provides some additional function to manage infrastructure products and services.
 You can get an {{site.data.keyword.cloud_notm}} infrastructure account by upgrading your **{{site.data.keyword.cloud_notm}} account** to a billable account, or by linking your existing {{site.data.keyword.cloud_notm}} infrastructure account with your {{site.data.keyword.cloud_notm}} account.
 The {{site.data.keyword.cloud_notm}} infrastructure account that you are using must meet certain requirements.
 For more information, see [Signing up for required accounts](/docs/vmwaresolutions?topic=vmwaresolutions-signing_required_accounts).

+For more information about managing user accounts, see [User accounts and settings](/docs/vmwaresolutions?topic=vmwaresolutions-useraccount).

 ## How do I associate my {{site.data.keyword.cloud_notm}} infrastructure credentials with the VMware Solutions console?
 {: #faq-associate-credentials}